At the end of this article is a list of some of the titles of my 'scribblings' on my blog. A click on any title would open the chosen 'scribbling'.

 The TRAVESTY of a PROFESSION

 On September 23, 2024, the President of the Indian Medical Association of Tamil Nadu State, Dr. K. M. Abul Hasan, who was the 'Chief Guest' at the 'White Coat Ceremony' (symbolising the entry of the new batch of MBBS students of 2024) at the Saveetha Medical College, Chennai, in his address to the students, posed the question : "WHY DO YOU WANT TO BECOME DOCTORS ?"
 The right persons to answer this question are the parents of these students, for it is they who groomed and pushed the children into this race irrespective of their aptitude.
 A good deal of 'brainwashing' takes place.
-Some children happily pursue the course and some grudgingly go through the studies.
+Some children happily pursue the course and some grudgingly go through the drill.

 Read the following to know why one wants to become a doctor, and also why one may not like to become a doctor !
 In India, mostly, it's the parents' ambition and decision that makes a child a doctor.